Gattermeier/reactive-brain/README.md

 # reactive-brain

-Reactive implementations of neural networking methods
+Playground for some implementations of neural networking methods in reactive functional programming style.